Licensing and Partnerships

 Can I use the DevOps ICU program in other languages?

 We currently only have the script and other materials in English.
 Let’s connect and talk about who would translate these into the language(s) you require.

 This program looks great.
 Can’t I just use it for free?

-DevOps ICU (and the logo) have been filed as trademarks.
+DevOps ICU is our registered trademarks.
 The material is all original, written by Debbie Levitt, and copyrighted.
 We do not make it available for free.